Panama: Birding with a Camera® (BwC)

 TRAVEL REQUIREMENTS: A valid passport is required for entry into Panama.
 It must be valid for at least six months past the time of your scheduled return.
 A visa is NOT currently required for citizens of the USA, Canada, the UK, Australia, and most Western European countries.
 For other nationalities, please contact your nearest Panamanian embassy or consulate for entry requirements.
 There are two further requirements for entering Panama: (1) that you can show you have sufficient funds for entering the country; usually considered to be $500 US Dollars or more.
 This can be proven by either carrying cash in excess of this amount, or carrying a recent bank statement, showing funds in excess of this amount are available to you.
 In reality, this is rarely asked of tourists entering Panama, but everyone on the tour should be prepared for this, in the case of the rare circumstance they may request proof of funds.
 (2) Proof of onward travel; please bring a print out of your return flight ticket home, (or onward to somewhere else), showing that you have an outbound flight from Panama at the end of your stay in the country.Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.

-WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night of day 11; meals from dinner on day 1 to breakfast on day 12; some drinks as well as safe drinking water; Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the evening of day 11; ground transport for the group to all sites in the itinerary from the afternoon of day 1 to the afternoon of day 11; tips to drivers (if used), local guides, and lodge/restaurant staff; internal flights; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night of day 8; meals from dinner on day 1 to breakfast on day 9; some drinks as well as safe drinking water; Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the morning of day 9; return airfare from Panama City to David and David to Panama City; ground transport for the group to all sites in the itinerary from the afternoon of day 1 to the morning of day 9; tips to drivers (if used), local guides, and lodge/restaurant staff; internal flights; entrance fees to birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for any luggage porters used; international flights; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.